 Our Mission

-To discover and apply scientific information related to food, nutrition, physical activity, and health behavior to optimize public well-being.
+To discover and apply scientific information related to food, nutrition, physical activity, and health behavior to optimize public health and well-being.

-To better serve students in the pursuit of their career goals, the Department of Nutrition and Health Sciences was formed by merging two departments with long and distinguished histories at the University of Nebraska: Nutritional Sciences and Dietetics and Health and Human Performance.
+The Department of Nutrition and Health Sciences (NHS) was formed through the merger of two distinguished departments at the University of Nebraska: Nutritional Sciences and Dietetics and Health and Human Performance.

 East Campus